What a Cloned Ferret Means for Species Conservation

 Cloning for conservation

 The success story brings much hope for the black-footed ferret, who faces the continued threat of the often-deadly sylvatic plague.
-All living ferrets of its kind are descendants of seven wild individuals, and are therefore closely related.
+All living ferrets of its kind are descendants of seven wild individuals and are therefore closely related.
 As genetic diversity is strongly connected to pathogen resistance, such clones can help the species survive.
 Revive & Restore’s co-founder Ryan Phelan reports that Elizabeth Ann’s genetic information is three times more genetically diverse.
 “Reaching back into the past for the needed genetic diversity,” as she describes it, is a feasible alternative to genetic modification.

 But it also invigorates the conversation around cloning as a means to aid dying species.
 The term used is “de-extinction,” and it describes the efforts to generate an organism belonging to a species declared extinct.
 While Jurassic Park-type projects are widely unattainable and undesirable, the more achievable feat of boosting the numbers of endangered species is palatable to the scientific community, as well as to the general public.
 San Diego Zoo Global’s Frozen Zoo has cryopreserved samples from approximately 1,100 rare and endangered species worldwide, opening an ample range of possible future projects.

-Currently targeting coral reef for stem cell cloning and heath hen for reproductive cloning, Revive & Restore and their collaborators have also set their eyes on flagship species, such as the passenger pigeon and the woolly mammoth.
+Currently targeting coral reefs for stem cell cloning and heath hen for reproductive cloning, Revive & Restore and their collaborators have also set their eyes on flagship species, such as the passenger pigeon and the woolly mammoth.
 They hope that the newly created ferret clone is proof of the initiative’s viability.

 All things considered, efforts for de-extinction have only been made on a small scale and should not be confused for an alternative to established conservation efforts.
 Elizabeth Ann represents an astonishing triumph in preserving its kind, but cloning is not a realistic option for mass repopulation or for increasing biodiversity on a large scale.
 Conservationists have argued that the revival of dwindling species should not come at the cost of further endangering current ones.
-The question of which species would bring the most benefits to each ecosystem, and therefore be worth preserving or cloning, remains a difficult one to answer.
-But there is consensus on one point: before enthusiastically jumping at the prospect of positive human intervention, forceful and sustained efforts should be made towards lessening the damage we currently inflict.

 ScienceAna GeorgescuScience, News